raeslab/dyspyosis/README.md

 # Dyspyosis

 Python package that can be used to compute dysbiosis scores.
+The package leverages autoencoders based anomaly detection.
+Further details on this method are available [here](./docs/method.md).

 ![A gumpy black snake, minimalist illustration](./docs/img/dyspyosis_logo_small.jpg)